DataDog/documentation/content/en/developers/integrations/ddev.md

 aliases:
 - /developers/integrations/python
 ---

-This document covers how to setup a Python environment to work on Agent-based Integrations, including installing the interpreter and developer tool.
+This document covers how to set up a Python environment to work on Agent-based Integrations, including installing the Python interpreter and developer tool.

 ## Install Python